Intermittency from instanton calculus at the transition to turbulence and fusion rules: Results

-In order to avoid reliance on low-order moments, a possible approach is to use ideas from extended self-similarity (ESS)~\cite{benzi-ciliberto-tripiccione:1993,benzi-ciliberto-baudet:1993} and compare only high VG moments -- avoiding input from DNS altogether since not even $\text{Re}_\lambda$ as a function of $\sigma^2$ is needed.
-As an example, we show $\left \langle (\partial_x u)^n \right \rangle$ as a function of $\left \langle (\partial_x u)^{n_*} \right \rangle$ in Fig.~\ref{fig:ess-ux} for $n_* = 6$.
-Circles show DNS results, grey lines the theoretically expected exponent $\tfrac{n-1}{n_* - 1}$, and colored lines are produced directly from Eq.~\eqref{eq:inst-approx-pdf}.
-As expected, we see that focusing on high moments gives excellent agreement with the theory and thus demonstrates that high order structure function scaling can be predicted by our approach.
+To demonstrate that the core predictive power of the instanton approach is independent of the low-order DNS inputs, we apply ideas from ESS~\cite{benzi-ciliberto-tripiccione:1993,benzi-ciliberto-baudet:1993,chakraborty-frisch-ray:2010} and compare only high VG moments -- avoiding input from DNS altogether since not even $\mathrm{Re}_\lambda$ as a function of $\sigma^2$ is needed.
+As an example, we show $\left \langle (\partial_x u)^n \right \rangle$ as a function of $\left \langle (\partial_x u)^{n_*} \right \rangle$ in fig.~\ref{fig:ess-ux} for $n_* = 6$.
+Circles show DNS results, grey lines the theoretically expected exponent $\frac{n-1}{n_* - 1}$, and colored lines are produced directly from eq.~(\ref{eq:inst-approx-pdf}) without any rescaling or other DNS input.
+As expected, we see that focusing on high, relative moments gives excellent agreement with the theory and thus demonstrates the internal consistency of the instanton-based approach and its capability to predict high-order structure function scaling.